British Airways staff at Heathrow accept new pay deal, averting strike | Business

 In addition, more than 500 members of Unite, who initially voted in favour of industrial action over a pay dispute with British Airways, also accepted a new pay offer.
 Unite said the offer was worth a 13% pay rise for staff, which will be paid in several stages.

+British Airways welcomed the announcements from the unions, saying in a statement it was happy with the "positive news".
 Any strike at Heathrow could have further pressured an aviation industry struggling with staff shortages, which have resulted in long queues and cancelled flights amid increased demand from travellers after the COVID-19 pandemic.
-Representatives for British Airways did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)